 Section 1.
 Our Responsibilities

-- Updates to the Cloud Service, including technical support, as described in each Offer Description.
-We may enhance and refine the Cloud Service provided we do not materially reduce its functionality other than in accordance with our End of Life Policy.
-From time to time, Cisco performs scheduled maintenance to update the servers and software that are used to provide You the Cloud Service.
-You acknowledge that Cisco may, in certain situations, need to perform emergency maintenance of a Cloud Service without providing advance notice to You, during which time, we may temporarily suspend Your access to and use of the Cloud Service.
+We provide the Cloud Service, including technical support, as described in each Offer Description.
+We may enhance and refine the Cloud Service provided we do not materially reduce its core functionality other than in accordance with our End of Life Policy.
+From time to time, we perform scheduled maintenance to update the servers and software used to provide the Cloud Service.
+You acknowledge that we may, in certain situations, need to perform emergency maintenance of the Cloud Service without providing advance notice to You, during which time, we may temporarily suspend Your access to and use of the Cloud Service.

 Section 2.
 Your Payment Obligations